paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 **(e) Statutory or common law rights not restricted** Nothing in this section shall restrict any right which any person (or class of persons) may have under any statute or common law to seek enforcement of any effluent standard or limitation or to seek any other relief (including relief against the Administrator or a State agency).

-**(f) Effluent standard or limitation** For purposes of this section, the term “effluent standard or limitation under this chapter” means (1) effective July 1, 1973, an unlawful act under subsection (a) of [section 1311 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1311); (2) an effluent limitation or other limitation under section 1311 or 1312 of this title; (3) standard of performance under [section 1316 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1316); (4) prohibition, effluent standard or pretreatment standards under [section 1317 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1317); (5) certification under [section 1341 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1341); (6) a permit or condition thereof issued under [section 1342 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1342), which is in effect under this chapter (including a requirement applicable by reason of [section 1323 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1323)); or (7) a regulation under [section 1345(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1345/d&num=0&edition=prelim),.11 So in original.
+**(f) Effluent standard or limitation** For purposes of this section, the term “effluent standard or limitation under this chapter” means (1) effective July 1, 1973, an unlawful act under subsection (a) of [section 1311 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1311); (2) an effluent limitation or other limitation under section 1311 or 1312 of this title; (3) standard of performance under [section 1316 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1316); (4) prohibition, effluent standard or pretreatment standards under [section 1317 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1317); (5) a standard of performance or requirement under [section 1322(p) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1322/p&num=0&edition=prelim); (6) a certification under [section 1341 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1341); (7) a permit or condition of a permit issued under [section 1342 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1342) that is in effect under this chapter (including a requirement applicable by reason of [section 1323 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1323)); or (8) a regulation under [section 1345(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1345/d&num=0&edition=prelim).

 **(g) “Citizen” defined** For the purposes of this section the term “citizen” means a person or persons having an interest which is or may be adversely affected.